RPA Can Foster Improved Business and IT Relationships

 For many businesses, processes are filled with the need for human intervention.
 This may be exhibited in waiting for an email, looking up information in corporate systems, reviewing paper-based documentation, aggregating content from multiple sources into a new medium, notifying another human that a task is complete, and many more such tasks.

 Often, these activities continue unabated due to time constraints, limited resources, higher priorities, and lack of funding.
-But Robotic Process Automation (RPA) and intelligent process automation (IPA) — RPA combined with artificial intelligence — allow businesses to augment the role of human workers in completion of processes.
+But Robotic Process Automation (RPA) and intelligent process automation (IPA) — RPA combined with artificial intelligence — allow businesses to augment the role of human workers in the completion of processes.

 The business-IT dance